madhurabindu/dentalreport/README.md

 Lets look into the workflow in detail
 * When we run the python file, an UI opens , which will ask for a patient's file to selected.
 The dialog will appear like this:
   ![file dialog](./pic3.png)

+* Once you select the file it will ask for the region.Region is basically the area of intrest for the dentist to look and work on.Each teeth has been given a standard number called the FDI number, and with respect to the size of the teeth they are cut into different slices by the CBCT scanner.
+This is a very important aspect for the report generation as well.
+*